tomkerkhove/promitor/docs/configuration/index.md

 Promitor automatically scrapes Azure Monitor and makes the information available based on the metrics configuration.

 The behavior of this can be configured with the following environment variables:
-- **PROMITOR_CONFIGURATION_PATH** - Defines the location of the YAML file that defines what metrics to scrape.
+- **PROMITOR_CONFIGURATION_PATH** - Defines the location of the YAML file that declares what Azure Monitor metrics to scrape.
+If nothing is specified, `/config/metrics.yaml` will be used.
 - **PROMITOR_SCRAPE_BASEPATH** - Controls the path where the scraping endpoint for Prometheus is being exposed.
 If nothing is specified, `/prometheus/scrape` will be used.
 - **PROMITOR_SCRAPE_SCHEDULE** - A cron expression that controls the fequency in which all the configured metrics will be scraped from Azure Monitor.
 If configured is specified, `*/5 * * * *` will be used.